Help us improve your experience.

 • Enterprise style interface configurations with flexible Ethernet services—On any logical interfaces you can configure on the device, including logical interfaces for a trunk interface with the native VLAN ID and other configured VLANs.

 • Service provider style interface configurations—Only on QFX10002-60C, QFX10002, QFX10008, and QFX10016 switches, starting in Junos OS Release 22.4R1.
-We don't support this lightweight loop detection feature on service provider style interfaces with any other devices.
+We don't support this lightweight loop detect feature on service provider style interfaces with any other devices.

 • Aggregated Ethernet interfaces—On a logical unit X of an aggregated Ethernet interface (aeN.X).
 With enterprise style aggregated Ethernet interface configurations without flexible Ethernet services configured, we only support logical unit 0.
 Otherwise you can use any configured logical unit X.